Alpha's key policy features

 Overview of Alpha Travel Insurance

 Alpha offers straightforward, low-cost travel insurance from £2.83 per trip, and at the time of writing has an average score of 9.1 out of 10 from 4,236 reviews on Trustpilot.
 There is currently a 15% discount when you apply online on the Alpha Travel Insurance website.
 Find out how Alpha compares with other providers using our guide to the 10 best travel insurance companies.

 Overview of Alpha Travel Insurance

 The Alpha Travel Insurance brand launched in October 2012 and was predominantly aimed at backpackers.

-The products now offered by Alpha are not exclusively for the backpacker market – their various policies are available to different age groups, families and couples.
+The products now offered by Alpha are not exclusively for the backpacker market – the company's policies are available to different age groups, families and couples.

-Because of Alpha’s experience in backpacker insurance they may be a good choice for younger or more active traveler, for example, gap year students, backpackers skiers or adventure holiday-makers.
+Because of Alpha’s experience in backpacker insurance, it may be a good choice for younger or more active traveller; for example, gap year students, backpackers, skiers or adventure holiday-makers.

 The company have also written a lot of useful content for this audience, including travel tips and guides to certain countries.

-The look and feel of Alpha’s website also suggests they are still mainly targeting a younger age group.
+The look and feel of Alpha’s website also suggests it is still mainly targeting a younger age group.